 Your specialist will talk to you about the best choice of treatment in your case.

-During the planning session, the therapy radiographers make small permanent tattoo marks on your skin.
+During the planning session some radiotherapy departments make small permanent tattoo marks on your skin.
 They use these to make sure all your treatments are accurate.

 Having external radiotherapy treatment

-To have treatment you lie on a radiotherapy couch.
-Your therapy radiographers help you to get into the right position and put on any moulds that you might need.
+To have treatment you lie on a radiotherapy couch in the same position that you were in when your treatment was planned.
+The therapy radiographers help you to get into the right position and put on any moulds that you might need.

 Once you are in the right position your radiographers leave you alone in the room while you have the treatment.
 This is so they are not exposed to radiation.
 They can see and hear you the whole time.